LegacyCodeHQ/eureka/README.md

 ## Known issues

-- The tool does not work well with classes with lambda expressions and anonymous classes.
-This is something I am working on actively to fix.
-This has to do with the special characters in the class names and the [edge bundling graph](https://observablehq.com/@d3/bilevel-edge-bundling) source code that I am using.
+- Support to visualise recursive methods is not yet available.

-- Kotlin classes have synthetic methods that are not visible in the source code.
-These methods are shown in the diagram.
-This is yet another limitation of the tool at the moment.
+- Kotlin synthetic functions are also visible in the diagram.

 ## Licenses